fpereiro/gotoB/readme.md

 If there are `attributes`, we stringify them and append them (after a single space) to the element we just created above.

 A more precise way of listing the attributes would be as an array of the shape `[[key1, value1], [key2, value2], ...]`, where the keys are sorted.
 This would allow for two objects with the keys in different order to be considered the same element; however, this is probably overkill, since objects for the same views are written usually in the same order.
 So we'll stick to the object representation, even though it might consider two equivalent `attributes` as different.
+The solution will be correct anyway, although it might perform more DOM operations than it would otherwise; it might well be the case than the time we spend sorting this array of arrays is larger than going with the unordered iteration of objects that most of the time will have the keys in the same order.

 ```javascript
       if (attributes) output [output.length - 1] += ' ' + JSON.stringify (attributes);